 - 1. To develop a comprehensive technological understanding in solar PV system components - 2.
-To provide in-depth understanding of design parameters to help design and simulate the performance of a solar PV power plant - 3.
-To pertain knowledge about planning, project implementation and operation of solar PV power generation
+To provide in-depth understanding of design parameters to help design and simulate theperformance of a solar PV power plant - 3.
+To pertain knowledge about planning, project implementation and operation of solar PV powergeneration

-On successful completion of this course, the student will be able to:
+After the end of the course, a student should be able to

 - 1. Understand of renewable and non-renewable sources of energy - 2.
 Gain knowledge about working principle of various solar energy systems - 3.
 Analyse the solar power PV power generation - 4.
-Applying the knowledge on to installation and integration of PV modules for different applications - 5.
+Applying the knowledge on to installation and integration of PV modules for differentapplications - 5.
 Understand the operation of different solar collectors in the market - 6.
 Understand the solar thermal energy storage systems